alstjrdld1/wantcardserver/README.md

 # How to use

--- npm init
+-- npm install

--- npm run
+-- nodemon app.js

 # Update Log
  | 2023.02.28 | Solved the error when injecting string data into SQL.